 If you don’t have a board, using a fork is probably the best second option.
 Lightly rolling the gnocchi over the tines of a dinner fork will give you ridges that will work in holding a sauce and look appealing as well.

-Check out the video below for how we use the gnocchi board to create grooves.
+Check out the video linked in the recipe card below for how we use the gnocchi board to create grooves.